UKCloud/documentation/articles/vmware/vmw-how-switch-web-console.md

 ---
-title: How to switch to the vCloud Director web console from the tenant portal | UKCloud Ltd
+title: How to switch to the vCloud Director Legacy UI | UKCloud Ltd
-description: Describes how to switch to the vCloud Director web console to perform tasks that are not possible in the tenant portal
+description: Describes how to switch to the vCloud Director Legacy UI to perform tasks that are not possible in the tenant portal
 services: vmware
 author: Sue Highmoor
 reviewer: